sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ### Provider-specific optimizations

-Each provider can implement optimizations to improve [sync performance](#permissions-sync-duration) and [relevancy](#triggering-syncs-with-webhooks) - please refer to the relevant provider documentation on this page for more details.
+Each provider can implement optimizations to improve [sync performance](#permissions-sync-duration) and [up-to-dateness of permissions](#triggering-syncs-with-webhooks) - please refer to the relevant provider documentation on this page for more details.

 #### Triggering syncs with webhooks